 In September of 2007 a committee called Amigos y Hermanos de Nicaragua (AHN) was formed, with the help of San Jose Parish in Austin, Texas, in order to administer aid during the emergency caused by Hurricane Felix, which struck the northern part of the Nicaraguan Moskitia on September 4 of that year.
-This committee was organized under the initiative of Father Melesio Peter Espinoza, a native of the affected region and a resident of San Jose parish, who relied on the support of the parish priest Monsignor Tom Frank, members of the Nicaraguan community in Austin and various friends across the country.
-Initial results of this action were the implementation of a reconstruction project for houses in the community of Santa Marta, located in the municipality of Puerto Cabezas; the creation of a micro-credit program benefiting women in the municipality of Puerto Cabezas; and a scholarship program for students of limited financial means at the elementary and high school levels.
+This committee was organized under the initiative of Fr.
+Melesio Peter Espinoza, a native of the affected region and a resident of San Jose parish, who relied on the support of the parish priest Monsignor Tom Frank, members of the Nicaraguan community in Austin and various friends across the country.
+The initial funds raised were used to finance the reconstruction of houses in Santa Marta, a community in the municipality of Puerto Cabezas; create a micro-credit program that benefited women in Puerto Cabezas; and establish a scholarship program for elementary, junior high and high school students of limited financial means.